Crestwood Equity Partners (NYSE:CEQP) PT Raised to $31.00 at Raymond James

-Crestwood Equity Partners (NYSE:CEQP) had its price target raised by stock analysts at Raymond James from $24.00 to $31.00 in a research report issued to clients and investors on Thursday, Price Targets.com reports.
+Crestwood Equity Partners (NYSE:CEQP) had its price objective boosted by equities research analysts at Raymond James from $24.00 to $31.00 in a research note issued to investors on Wednesday, Benzinga reports.
 The firm currently has an “outperform” rating on the pipeline company’s stock.
-Raymond James’ target price points to a potential upside of 10.91% from the company’s current price.
+Raymond James’ target price would suggest a potential upside of 10.87% from the stock’s previous close.

-CEQP has been the topic of several other reports.
-TheStreet raised Crestwood Equity Partners from a “d+” rating to a “c-” rating in a research note on Tuesday, March 9th.
-Truist raised their price objective on shares of Crestwood Equity Partners from $26.00 to $30.00 in a report on Friday, March 26th.
-JPMorgan Chase & Co. lowered shares of Crestwood Equity Partners from an “overweight” rating to a “neutral” rating and raised their price objective for the stock from $27.00 to $28.00 in a report on Thursday, April 1st.
-Wells Fargo & Company upgraded shares of Crestwood Equity Partners from an “underweight” rating to an “equal weight” rating and set a $22.00 price objective for the company in a report on Thursday, March 4th.
-Finally, Truist Securities raised their price objective on shares of Crestwood Equity Partners from $26.00 to $30.00 in a report on Friday, March 26th.
-Five investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-Crestwood Equity Partners presently has an average rating of “Buy” and an average price target of $23.09.
+CEQP has been the subject of several other research reports.
+Truist boosted their price objective on shares of Crestwood Equity Partners from $26.00 to $30.00 in a research note on Friday, March 26th.
+JPMorgan Chase & Co. lowered shares of Crestwood Equity Partners from an “overweight” rating to a “neutral” rating and lifted their target price for the company from $27.00 to $28.00 in a research report on Thursday, April 1st.
+Truist Securities lifted their target price on shares of Crestwood Equity Partners from $26.00 to $30.00 in a research report on Friday, March 26th.
+Capital One Financial upgraded shares of Crestwood Equity Partners from an “equal weight” rating to an “overweight” rating and set a $29.00 target price for the company in a research report on Thursday, April 1st.
+Finally, Wells Fargo & Company upgraded shares of Crestwood Equity Partners from an “underweight” rating to an “equal weight” rating and set a $22.00 target price for the company in a research report on Thursday, March 4th.
+Five investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+Crestwood Equity Partners has an average rating of “Buy” and an average target price of $23.09.

-In related news, EVP William H. Moore sold 100,000 shares of the business’s stock in a transaction that occurred on Thursday, February 25th.
-The shares were sold at an average price of $22.16, for a total value of $2,216,000.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, major shareholder Gas Services Holding Crestwood sold 6,000,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 30th.
-The stock was sold at an average price of $22.00, for a total transaction of $132,000,000.00.
+In related news, EVP William H. Moore sold 100,000 shares of the company’s stock in a transaction on Thursday, February 25th.
+The shares were sold at an average price of $22.16, for a total transaction of $2,216,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, major shareholder Gas Services Holding Crestwood sold 6,000,000 shares of the company’s stock in a transaction on Tuesday, March 30th.
+The shares were sold at an average price of $22.00, for a total transaction of $132,000,000.00.
 The disclosure for this sale can be found here.
-36.20% of the stock is currently owned by company insiders.
+Corporate insiders own 36.20% of the company’s stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-City Holding Co. purchased a new position in Crestwood Equity Partners in the 1st quarter worth approximately $27,000.
-Pacer Advisors Inc. raised its holdings in Crestwood Equity Partners by 14.7% in the 1st quarter.
-Pacer Advisors Inc. now owns 3,012 shares of the pipeline company’s stock worth $84,000 after acquiring an additional 385 shares during the last quarter.
-Chickasaw Capital Management LLC purchased a new position in Crestwood Equity Partners in the 1st quarter worth approximately $17,718,000.
-FormulaFolio Investments LLC purchased a new position in Crestwood Equity Partners in the 4th quarter worth approximately $824,000.
-Finally, JPMorgan Chase & Co. raised its holdings in Crestwood Equity Partners by 37.4% in the 4th quarter.
-JPMorgan Chase & Co. now owns 964,251 shares of the pipeline company’s stock worth $18,302,000 after acquiring an additional 262,218 shares during the last quarter.
+A number of large investors have recently bought and sold shares of the stock.
+First Trust Advisors LP increased its position in Crestwood Equity Partners by 1.0% during the 1st quarter.
+First Trust Advisors LP now owns 129,019 shares of the pipeline company’s stock valued at $4,540,000 after purchasing an additional 1,241 shares during the period.
+Morgan Stanley increased its position in Crestwood Equity Partners by 9.5% during the 3rd quarter.
+Morgan Stanley now owns 379,257 shares of the pipeline company’s stock valued at $4,725,000 after purchasing an additional 32,755 shares during the period.
+Strategic Wealth Advisors Group LLC increased its position in Crestwood Equity Partners by 24.7% during the 3rd quarter.
+Strategic Wealth Advisors Group LLC now owns 211,670 shares of the pipeline company’s stock valued at $2,637,000 after purchasing an additional 41,870 shares during the period.
+Van ECK Associates Corp purchased a new position in Crestwood Equity Partners during the 3rd quarter valued at $75,000.
+Finally, Brookstone Capital Management purchased a new position in Crestwood Equity Partners during the 4th quarter valued at $514,000.
 Institutional investors own 50.20% of the company’s stock.

 Crestwood Equity Partners LP provides a range of infrastructure solutions to liquids-rich natural gas and crude oil shale plays in the United States.
 It operates through three segments: Gathering and Processing (G&P); Storage and Transportation (S&T); and Marketing, Supply and Logistics (MS&L).